ArchiAI-LAB/AECBench/README.md

 **AECBench** is an open-source large language model Architecture, Engineering & Construction (AEC) domain evaluation benchmark jointly released by East China Architectural Design & Research Institute Co., Ltd. (ECADI) of China Construction Group and Tongji University.
 This dataset aims to systematically evaluate large language models' (LLMs) knowledge mastery, understanding, reasoning, computation, and application capabilities in the fields of architecture, engineering, and construction.
 It is currently the first Chinese evaluation benchmark that covers the full AEC lifecycle with the most comprehensive cognitive hierarchy.

 AECBench is based on real engineering business scenarios, designed by interdisciplinary engineer teams and validated through double-round expert review, ensuring data **authenticity, professionalism, and high quality**.
 Additionally, AECBench introduces an "LLM-as-a-Judge" automated evaluation mechanism to achieve scalable assessment of open-ended long-text tasks.

+For more information about the project, please refer to our <a href="https://archiai-lab.github.io/AECBench.github.io/" style="text-decoration: underline;">Project Page</a>.

 ## Core Advantages